 Gardens by the Bay is a phenomenal urban nature park created in 2012 as part of a government strategy to turn Singapore’s ‘Garden City’ into a ‘City in a Garden’.

-The garden sits by the Marina Bay Waterfront and consists of three gardens: Bay South, Bay East and Bay Central.
+It sits by the Marina Bay Waterfront and consists of three gardens: Bay South, Bay East and Bay Central.

 The Bay South Garden is home to the iconic Super Trees, Flower Dome and Cloud Forest Dome and is one of the most popular things to do in Singapore for tourists.